neo4j/cypher-builder/DEVELOPING.md

 -   `npm run build` to compile cypher builder library
 -   `npm run docs` to generate the API reference docs

+## Link Cypher Builder locally with yarn

+In the Cypher Builder folder run:

+-   `yarn link`
+-   `yarn build`

+In the root of the package run:

+-   `yarn link -p [path-to-local-cypher-builder]

+To unlink, in the graphql project:

+-   `yarn unlink @neo4j/cypher-builder`

 # JSDoc references

 Each public element of the library should have a JSDoc comment compatible with [TypeDoc](https://typedoc.org/guides/overview).